sumitgrazitti/testingapidoc/search_results.md

 # Common Search Results Issues

 ## ISSUE: Archived (Old or Unwanted) Documents in Search Results
-> *Applicable only only to Website content sources.*
+> *Applicable only to Website content sources.
+For other content sources, check out **No Way to Exclude Documents from Search***

 You can remove unwanted documents from appearing in search results.
 The process involves two steps:
-1. Index only the directories (or folders) where the updated docs, discussions, and/or content is
-2. Recrawl your content source(s) after changing indexing settings

 ### 1. Index What Can Be Indexed
 #### **FOR WEBSITE CS**